snakemake/snakemake-executor-plugin-slurm/docs/further.md

         runtime: f"{1 * attempt}h"
 ```

-Be sure to use sensible settings for your cluster and make use of parallel execution (e.g. threads) and [global profiles](#using-profiles) to avoid I/O contention.
+Be sure to use sensible settings for your cluster and make use of parallel execution (for example threads) and [global profiles](#using-profiles) to avoid I/O contention.

 ### Nesting Jobs (or Running this Plugin within a Job)